| NSW government plans to increase housing density —please make a submission (by 23 Feb)

 environment of the whole of Sydney, particularly areas with strong

 heritage and bushland character.
+We

 appreciate the need to increase housing, but this should be done using a

+strategy that will maintain the character of our suburbs.
 If you live in Ku-ring-gai you will have received a pamphlet on the proposed changes.
 Council has also hosted a public information session and is conducting an online survey.
+Click here to have your say, to download STEP's submission and for more details on the changes to the planning rules.
+Please make a submission (by 23 Feb) Below

 are some points you can include when you make your submission.
 Remember